kevinhenryburke/scalegitbook/app-maintenance/DevelopingMicroscopeAnalytics.md

 For scratch orgs we use the naming convention  *expYYYYMMDDa* with the date being the expiry date of the org and "a" appended to give us an easy way to recognise that the scratch org is being used for Analyitcs.
 The *createScratch.sh* script (see below) defaults to 30 days.

 We need to set an environment variable to the alias that is used by the CLI to interact with the Analytics default scratch org.
-Edit the file in the top level Analytics folder, *envVarSettings.sh* again, editing the line
+Following the procedures again that we used for setting up a scratch org for developing *Microscope*, edit the file in the top level Analytics folder, *myVarSettings.sh* again, editing the line

 ```
 export MYSCRATCH=exp20220122a (change as required)
 ```

-And then in a terminal window within VSCode again run to update our environment:
+And then, just as we did for creating a  in a terminal window within VSCode again run to update our environment:

 ```
+source myVarSettings.sh
 source envVarSettings.sh
 ```

+Note that as for developing the *Microscope* app, *envVarSettings.sh* is maintained by package creation scripts, you don't need to change it, just run the *source* command.

 Follow your normal DX process to authorize a DevHub.
 For Microscope Analytics app development we do not require a namespace so we can use any no-namespace Dev Hub.